XephorNova/hdfc-ergo/README.md

 });
 ```

+- `sdk_key` will provided by hdfc_ergo which will authenticate the invocation of HDFC.
 - `ActionComponent` is Mandatory component that needs to be passed which will trigger the Webview for the form
 - `user_details` will be different for different_type of insurance.
 - `insurance_type` if insurance type is not provided it will initiate the journey from listing all type of insurance.